 Both Dolce Gusto and Nespresso are owned by the same company – Nestle.

-Nespresso is their premium brand, they’ve simply gone for a high-value market with Nespresso, including pumping huge amounts of money into advertising, including paying whopping amounts of money for George Clooney to be their brand ambassador!
+Nespresso is their premium brand, they’ve actually gone for a high-value market with Nespresso, including pumping huge amounts of money into advertising, including paying whopping amounts of money for George Clooney to be their brand ambassador!

 Is George Clooney a Part Owner of Nespresso?